Resources | Subject Notes | Economics | Lesson Plan

 Effectiveness in Meeting Objectives:

-A managed float policy is a hybrid approach where the exchange rate is primarily determined by market forces, but the central bank intervenes occasionally to smooth out excessive volatility or to achieve specific policy goals.
+A managed float is a hybrid system where the exchange rate is primarily determined by market forces, but the central bank intervenes to smooth out fluctuations or prevent excessive volatility.

 Advantages: